ganyue/JustForTest/README.md

 # JustForTest
-1.test for android studio git update and conflict resolve.
+1.test for android studio git update and conflict resolve 2.